veudal/OpenPlace/README.md

 - Usernames
 - Zoom
 - Moving
+- Automatic zoom and position recovery on opening
 - Hover/preview pixel on mouse over
 - Info bubbles for each pixel (timestamp, username and x|y coordinates)
 - 9 preset colors and one custom color